-Melbourne Singers of Gospel is committed to protecting your personal data and will use any personal or sensitive data we collect from you.
+Melbourne Soul & Gospel Choir is committed to protecting your personal data and will use any personal or sensitive data we collect from you.
 In Victoria, Australia, you have privacy rights under the Privacy and Data Protection Act 2014 (Vic) (PDP Act)

 .
 This Act is administrated by the Office of the Victorian Information Commissioner.
 (OVIC)

 What data do you collect and what do you use it for?

 Melbourne Soul & Gospel Choir collects data from individuals to help us plan, organise and run the day-to-day operations of the group (e.g. co-ordinating rehearsals or collecting subscription payments) and to promote and market the group’s activities (e.g. marketing mailing lists and photography/video capture).

 When you join Melbourne Soul & Gospel Choir as a member, or during your membership with us, we may need to collect some of the following information on you:

 - Email address

 This data will be used by our admin team to manage your membership with Melbourne Soul & Gospel Choir and to organise and run our activities.

 Mailing list subscribers: for marketing and promotion

 We offer everybody the opportunity to sign up (consent) to receive marketing and promotional information on the group’s activities (e.g. emails about forthcoming events).